Medical School: What You Need to Know

 Preparing for Medical School

-Allopathic (awarding an MD) and osteopathic (awarding a DO) medical schools are very competitive, receiving far more applications each year than the limited number of available openings.
+Allopathic (awarding an MD degree) and osteopathic (awarding a DO degree) medical schools are very competitive, receiving far more applications each year than the limited number of available openings.
 Admission committees are looking for well-rounded individuals who display a number of important character qualities and who have proven themselves capable of meeting the rigorous academic challenges of medical study.

 Medical schools evaluate applicants on the following personal characteristics, demonstrated through clinical/research experiences as well as other extracurricular activities: